sinch/docs/docs/sms/sms-other/sms-other-cloud-smpp.md

 | REJECTD | Message is in rejected state        |
 | ENROUTE  | Message is in ENROUTE state        |

-Please note some SMSCs will still return a delivery receipt when a message has been accepted or if the message is buffered in the SMSC, for example if the handset is switched off.
+Note that some SMSCs will still return a delivery receipt when a message has been accepted or if the message is buffered in the SMSC.
+For example, if the handset is switched off.
 This will use the UNKNOWN state and sets the buffered special parameter in the deliver\_sm under SMPP 3.4

 ## Error Codes